mithereal/ex_membership/README.md

 Membership is toolkit for granular feature management for members.
-It allows you to define granular features such as: this is basically terminator but with methods and dsl for membership plans and features
+It allows you to define granular features such as: this is basically terminator but with methods and dsl for membership plans and features also we can now coexist with terminator and have our own custom dsl/ets etc.
 - `Member -> Plan`
 - `Member -> [Plan, Plan, ...]`